 Danny is a sophomore at the University of Pennsylvania from Short Hills, New Jersey majoring in Psychology and Communications.
 He is interested in the cognitive underpinnings of anxiety and depressive disorders and the media effects field in communications, especially relating to children and adolescents.
 Previously, Danny worked on a research project in the Neuropsychology Department at Weil Cornell Medical Center that measured the effectiveness of online Cognitive Remediation techniques for recovering neurosurgery patients.
 In his free time, he loves playing sports, eating good food, and being outside in warm weather.

 Shreya is a junior at the University of Pennsylvania from Metuchen, New Jersey, majoring in Biological Basis of Behavior.
-Shreya currently works at the Mahoney Institute for Neuroscience at Penn Medicine, where she researches the neural basis of memory.
+She currently works in a behavioral neuroscience laboratory at Penn Medicine, where she researches the effect of flavorings in e-cigarettes on reward response to nicotine.
 On campus, Shreya is a singer and board member for Penn Sirens, Penn’s premier female ensemble.
 She also plays violin in a Penn Chamber group and volunteers for the Penn Music Mentoring Program, where she teaches vocal lessons to West Philadelphia children.
 Shreya hopes to pursue medicine in the future.